decaporg/decap-cms/README.md

 For widgets like markdown fields or images, you'll typically always want to use the {{cms-preview field='body'}} format, since otherwise you'll get the raw value of the field, rather than the
 HTML value.

-## List Widget and Custom Previews
+## List or Object Widgets and Custom Previews

 The list widget is very powerful and allow you to have a list of structured object within an entry, that can be reordered via drag and drop.